AdaCore/aws/docs/source/working_with_mails.rst

 In the above example, the message content was given as a string but it is possible to specify a disk file. `AWS` can also send MIME messages either from disk files or with in memory base64 encoded binary data.
-The API provides also a way to send messages to multiple recipients at the same time and to send messages with alternative contents (text and HTML for example).
-These features are not described here, complete documentation can be found on the spec see :ref:`AWS.SMTP` and :ref:`AWS.SMTP.Client`.
+The API also provides a way to send messages to multiple recipients at the same time and to send messages with alternative content (text and HTML for example).
+These features are not described here, complete documentation for the specification can be found at :ref:`AWS.SMTP` and :ref:`AWS.SMTP.Client`.

 .. _Retrieving_e-mail: